What is the application process?

 What are the minimum points (on the Multi-Criteria Guidelines) required to be accepted?

-There is no minimum required point total.
-The total points of selected applicants changes based on the application pool, therefore, we cannot provide an exact number.
+The minimum points required is 14 (9 for prerequisites and 5 for lowest TEAS score).
+Historically, students with points below 60 have not been admitted.
+The total points of selected applicants’ changes based on the application pool, therefore, we cannot provide an exact number.
 The more points you have the more competitive applicant you are.

 How are students selected?

 All complete applications that are submitted by the deadline are evaluated based on the Multi-Criteria Guidelines.
 Qualified applicants are ranked based on points earned in the Multi-Criteria.
 Students with the highest number of points are selected until all spaces in the program are filled.
-A limited number of alternate applicants are also selected.
-Students who are eligible to enroll in nursing coursework must submit required paperwork by specified deadlines or their space will be given to an alternate.
-Qualified applicants who are not selected for entry are encouraged to reapply during the next application period.
-We do not maintain a wait-list.
+A limited number of alternate applicants are also selected to replace any selected applicants who do not meet requirements, deadlines, or decline their offer.

 Do you have a wait list?